 The haircut was part fashion choice, part escapism.
 I longed to waltz down the corridors of glitzy Harbor High School, clutching a Death Cab for Cutie CD and, most importantly, hang out with floppy-haired heartthrob Seth Cohen.
 But I wasn’t in Newport, California.
 I was in the grey London suburbs at my equally grey local comprehensive, where an unusual fashion choice earmarked you as low-hanging fruit for bullies.

 Reader, it was bad.
 Flat-chested, gangly-limbed and with no hair or beauty knowledge, my pixie pipe dream made me look like a little boy.
-I spent agonising years growing out the cut, desperate for a flowing, feminine mane like the girls privy to everyone’s attention at school.
+I spent agonizing years growing out the cut, desperate for a flowing, feminine mane like the girls privy to everyone’s attention at school.
 I experimented with clip-in extensions, eventually growing my split end-riddled hair to boob length.
 It wasn’t until my mid 20s that I finally felt comfortable asking for a chic blunt bob.
 Even then, I felt I had no business messing with a pixie.

 That was until 2021, when the pixie was catapulted back into our cultural consciousness thanks to the popularity of the jawline-skimming Bixie: the love child of the bob, the mullet and the pixie.
 "The Bixie is slightly shorter than a bob, coming right above the chin," says Fer Porro, a stylist at George Northwood salon in London.
 "It’s very thinned out underneath, almost like an undercut but with choppy, 'invisible' layers you can’t see from the top."